unraid/docs/docs/legacy/FAQ/Terminal_Access.md

 ### Using Telnet

-The unRAID Server software includes a built-in Telnet server, which may be used to open a command window (also called a *shell* or *console*) on your server.
+The Unraid Server software includes a built-in Telnet server, which may be used to open a command window (also called a *shell* or *console*) on your server.
 Access to this console is through a Telnet program from your desktop station.
 The Telnet tool is usually